A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Experiments

 \subsection{Pick and Place Experiments}

-We asked four novice users to complete pick and place experiments with our mappings and with state-of-the-art mappings.
+We asked five novice users to complete pick and place tasks with our mappings and with state-of-the-art mappings.

-We asked our novice users to pick and place the ten objects shown in Figure~\ref{fig:pick_and_place_tests} using a Schunk SDH mounted on a Sawyer arm.
-The Sawyer's end effector position and orientation are controlled with a simple cartesian controller (completely separate from the hand control) using a magnetic tracker (Ascension 3D Guidance trakSTAR\texttrademark) placed on the back of the user's hand.
-Figure~\ref{fig:pick_and_place_tests} shows the experimental setup.
-Subjects were asked to pick up one object at a time and move the object across a line based on visual feedback.
+We asked our novice users to pick and place the ten objects shown in Figure~\ref{fig:pick_and_place_tests} using a Schunk SDH3-4{~\cite{parlitz2013}} mounted on a Sawyer arm3-4{~\cite{sawyer2020}}.
+The Sawyer's end effector position and orientation are controlled with a cartesian controller (completely separate from the hand control) using a magnetic tracker (Ascension 3D Guidance trakSTAR\texttrademark3-4{~\cite{trakstar2020}}) placed on the back of the user's hand.
+2-5{Using the arm, the user could move and orient the hand however they chose.} Figure~\ref{fig:pick_and_place_tests} shows the experimental setup.
+Subjects were asked to don a Cyberglove3-4{~\cite{kessler1995}}, then pick up one object at a time and move the object across a line based on visual feedback.